 Project 1 - Holst's Christmas Music

-The City of London Choir, under their conductor Alex Davan Wetton, have agreed in principle, to record Holst's Christmas music.
+The Godwine Choir, under their conductor Alex Davan Wetton, have agreed in principle, to record Holst's Christmas music.
 This is due to be released in the autumn of 2019, possibly under the SOMM label.

 The CD will include In the Bleak Midwinter (H73), Christmas Day (H109), Four Old English Carols (H82), A Dream of Christmas (H139), Lullay My Liking (H129), The Wassail Song (H182), Two Carols - A Welcome Song/ Terly Terlow (H91), Three Carols (H133), Of One That Is So Fair (H130), This Have I Done (H128), Bring us in Good Ale (H131).